StevenClontz/prof.clontz.org/classes/2019/08/ma320/index.md

 Any student who earns 90% or better will earn +2 Letter Grades, and any student who earns 80% or better will earn at least +1 Letter Grade.
 However, these requirements
-may be lowered as far as 70% and 50% respectively by participating in online Discussions (see above).
+may be lowered as far as 70% and 50% respectively by Participating in the course (see above).

 ## Academic Honesty